APPROACH TO MBBS EXAMS

 False (Fail)

-This Candidate is Clinically Safe To Work Under Supervision
+Clinically Safe To Work Under Supervision

 > Give all Thanks and Praises to ALLAH (SWA), The Almighty, for keeping you Alive and in good health to witness and participate in the Exams.